aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 ### 5. Fetch the current user before the app mounts.

 We want our App to confirm whether someone is logged in before rendering.
-This will prevent weird rendering glitches caused by the asynchronous nature of the `SessionApiUtil.fetchCurrentUser`.
+This will prevent weird rendering glitches caused by the asynchronous nature of `SessionApiUtil.fetchCurrentUser`.
 To do this, we'll rely on our React Routes' [`onEnter`][on-enter] prop.

 Complete the following steps in your entry file (`bench_bnb.jsx`):

-0. Add an `onEnter` prop to the root route.
+0. Add an `onEnter` prop to the root route that calls `_ensureUserFetched` (we'll write this shortly).

   ```javascript
     <Route path="/" component={ App } onEnter={ _ensureUserFetched }>
   ```

 0. Define an `_ensureUserFetched` function that takes 3 arguments: `nextState`, `replace`, and `asyncDoneCallback`.
 Leave the body empty except for a `debugger` for now.
   * Test your hook by re-navigating to your root directory (`/`).
 You should hit the debugger because `onEnter` is called whenever a Route is matched.
   * Check out your `arguments`.
 They should resemble the ones from the `onEnter` reading linked above.